2024 MLB All-Star team reactions: Gunnar Henderson, Paul Skenes lead wave of first-timers

 Jackson Merrill, OF, Padres (1st)

-Younger than all the candidates to go first overall in this year’s MLB draft, Merrill’s rapid evolution from promising shortstop prospect to top-five center fielder in MLB has been downright remarkable.
-Before this February, he hadn’t played an inning in center field as a pro, and now he’s an All-Star!
+Younger than all the candidates to go first overall in this year’s MLB Draft, Merrill’s rapid evolution from promising shortstop prospect to top-five center fielder in MLB has been downright remarkable.
+Before February, he hadn’t played an inning in center field as a pro, and now he’s an All-Star!

 Heliot Ramos, OF, Giants (1st)

 Ramos didn’t even begin the season on San Francisco’s Opening Day roster.
-But an injury to Jung Hoo Lee opened the door and the 24-year-old Puerto Rican has taken full advantage.
-Top-five unlikely participant.
+But an injury to Jung Hoo Lee opened the door, and the 24-year-old Puerto Rican has taken full advantage.
+He's a top-five most unlikely participant.

 Bryan Reynolds, OF, Pirates (2nd)